Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Nucleon decays involving an ALP

 with

-where $m_B$, $m_l$, $m_a$ denote the masses of the baryon, lepton, and ALP, respectively.
+where $m_B$, $m_l$, and $m_a$ represent the masses of the baryon, lepton, and ALP, respectively.
 The spin-averaged and -summed matrix element squared is

-Note that the $\overline{u_l}$ in \cref{eq:amp2body} denotes the lepton's spinor, which should be rewritten as $\overline{v_l^\C}$ when the final-state lepton is an antiparticle.
-Since $u$ and $v^\C$ share identical Dirac properties (the equation of motion and completeness relation), all the above results remain valid for antiparticles.
-Finally, the decay width becomes,
+Note that $\overline{u_l}$ in \cref{eq:amp2body} indicates the spinor of the lepton, which should be rewritten as $\overline{v_l^\C}$ when the final-state lepton is an antiparticle. $u$ and $v^\C$ share identical Dirac properties (the equation of motion and completeness relation), and thus, these results remain valid for antiparticles.
+Finally, the decay width becomes